shortbread-tiles/shortbread-docs/basicvt.md

-The Geofabrik “basic” vector tile schema is intended to be a basic, lean, general-purpose vector tile schema for OpenStreetMap data.
+The Geofabrik "basic" vector tile schema is intended to be a basic, lean, general-purpose vector tile schema for OpenStreetMap data.

-It does not, and is not intended to, cover the full breath and depth of OpenStreetMap tagging.
+It does not, and is not intended to, cover the full breadth and depth of OpenStreetMap tagging.

 This document describes the layers that are defined in the vector tile schema,